tbrlpld/lpld-io/README.md

 This would override the assets in `./lpld/static/comp` that were compiled during image build.
 To prevent that from happening, while still allowing the assets build in the `frontend` container to show up in the `web` container, a named volume `frontend_assets` is used.
 Only the `frontend` container writes to the volume, while the `web` container reads from it.
-With this setup, you don't have to run the frontend tooling if you don't need it, but if you do the new changes will show up in the `web` container during runtime.
+With this setup, you don't have to run the frontend tooling if you don't need it, but if you do, the new changes will show up in the `web` container during runtime.

 ## Deployment